How to Become a Hospital Administrator - Requirements & Steps

 Hospital administrators typically have a master’s degree in health services administration or a related field.
 Those with a BA degree often work in a healthcare center before beginning a master’s program.
 Hospital administrators may begin their careers as administrative assistants, taking on more and more responsibilities as they move up the ranks to positions such as associate administrator or CEO.

-The 2022 median pay for medical and healthcare services managers was $101,340, according to the Bureau of Labor Statistics (BLS 2022).
-Furthermore, the BLS projected a 28 percent increase in openings for these healthcare professionals between 2021 and 2031, which is four times the expected average growth among all jobs nationwide over the same time (5 percent).
+The median pay for medical and healthcare services managers was $104,830, according to the Bureau of Labor Statistics (BLS 2023).
+Furthermore, the BLS projected a 28 percent increase in openings for these healthcare professionals between 2022 and 2032, which is more than nine times the expected average growth among all jobs nationwide over the same time (3 percent).
 CNN Money ranked the position of hospital administrator eighth among the best jobs in America, with high quality of life ratings.

 And, with an ever-growing senior population, hospital administrators will be in more demand than ever.
 They may work in large hospitals and medical centers, within specialized centers providing care for the elderly, or within hospice programs for terminally ill patients.